Neighbors for Neighbors Fund

 Lately, we have all been reminded of our most basic shared value.
 We know that all of us depend on each other for a healthy community.
 Our hearts and commitment go out to everyone, especially those who are disproportionately impacted by the pandemic.

-Click here to make a donation today - be sure to select Neighbors for Neighbors from the drop-down menu!
+Click here to make a donation today - be sure to select Neighbors for Neighbors in the shopping cart!

 The Community Foundation and United Way will jointly administer requests for funding.
 Given the dynamic nature of this moment, requests for funding will be considered and released in phases.
 Read about the first phase of funding that has been recently awarded from the fund.